btk44/micro-apps/TransactionService/README.md

 docker swarm init
 ```

-Create secret for token private key (if not exists):
+Create secret for token private key (if does not exist):
 ```
 printf "super secret pass" | docker secret create private_key -

-- note that in Windows you'll have to create a file with private key and run docker secret create private_key .\secret
+- note that in Windows you'll have to create a file with private key and run docker secret create private_key .\secret_file
 ```

-Create network (if not exists):
+Create network (if does not exist):
 ```
 docker network create -d overlay services-net
 ```